SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Applejack says, "I like lead because it tastes good."

 [knighty](https://www.fimfiction.net/user/1/knighty) un-pauses this story to remind you that Fluttershy and Sweetie Belle are in fact best pony!

+[knighty](https://www.fimfiction.net/user/1/knighty) now leaves this story.

+Silk Rose forgot what they were doing and asks [RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) what to do.

+[RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) says, "They should compare tails!"

+All six ponies turn their butts towards each other, forming a circle.
+They each try to move their tall so it's in view but struggle with how cramped it in.

+While struggling their tails get interwoven and they are all tied to each other by the tail.

+Each pony starts to struggle to get loose, but all fail.

+Rarity starts to panic, worried for her tail's health.

+Fluttershy's extensions break loose and she is fried. (freed?)

+Pinkie Pie giggles and starts playing tug of war.

+Twilight sighs in defeat and gives up.

+Applejack does a cartwheel.

+Rainbow Dash Rainbow Dashes.

+[RunicTreetops](https://www.fimfiction.net/user/489485/RunicTreetops) now leaves this story.